CalvinWilkinson/CalvinWilkinson/README.md

 Thanks for stopping by!! ![Custom badge](https://img.shields.io/endpoint?color=0088cc&label=Visitors&style=flat-square&url=https%3A%2F%2Fhits.dwyl.com%2FCalvinWilkinson%2FCalvinWilkinson.json)

-I am a software engineer that has been passionate about anything in software development for many years.
-I love to build things that make people's lives easier, and develop games and multi-media applications.
+I'm a software engineer that's been passionate about anything in software development for as long as I can remember.
+I love to build things that make peoples' lives easier, and develop games and multi-media applications.

 🎖 I am an Air Force veteran with a lot of military history in my family.
 💻 Software Engineer